Your Future Awaits

 All Fellows help departments at JAARS fulfill crucial roles that will in turn support mission workers overseas.
 Each position contributes to the vision and mission of JAARS in different ways.
 This is a great topic to discuss in the second interview with the hiring manager.

-Are there any opportunities for fellows to become staff members post-internship?
+Are there any opportunities for fellows to become staff members post-fellowship?

-Yes.
-Historically, we have had approximately 39% of fellows join JAARS staff after the completion of their fellowship.
-Some of those have filled short-term roles, while others have filled long-term staff roles.
-If there is an interest in staying at JAARS after the fellowship, fellows are encouraged to discuss potential opportunities with their supervisor/professional coach and the HR Director.
+If there is an interest in staying at JAARS after the fellowship, fellows are encouraged to discuss potential opportunities with the Fellows Coordinator.

 When will I know if I have been accepted?